bopher/cache/README.md

 ### Exists

-Check if item exists in cache
+Check if item exists in cache.

 ```go
 // Signature: